 The court will look at a number of factors in making its decision to restore your firearm rights.
 These factors include:

 - How long ago the conviction occurred.

 - The seriousness of the conviction.

 - Whether you have lead a law abiding lifestyle.

 - Whether restoring your firearm rights is in the public’s interest.

 Prior passage of Ohio Senate Bill 247, there was a question as to whether restoring your Ohio gun rights would also restore your federal rights.
 After this law was passed, restoring your Ohio gun rights also restores your federal firearm rights.
 If you are able to successfully restore your Ohio firearm rights, the court will notify the Ohio Department of Public Safety and the FBI that your firearm rights have been restored, and you should be able to legally obtain and possess a firearm without issue.

 Restoring your Ohio gun rights can be difficult to navigate.
 If you make a mistake in restoring your gun rights, you will often need to wait 2 years to try again.
 Having an experienced attorney guide you through the Ohio process will improve your chances at success.
 The first step in restoring your right to own a gun is to see if you qualify.
 The easiest way to see if you qualify is to take our free, confidential Eligibility Test.
 You can also speak with our experienced legal staff by calling (844) 947-3732.

-You can trust that you will get exceptional service from our law firm, as we have an A Rating from the Better Business Bureau, and our attorneys are rated as Super Lawyers and rated as Superb Attorneys by prestigious attorney rating services, including Thompson Reuters and Avvo.
-Our law firm has attorneys licensed to practice law in all Ohio state courts, provides low price guarantees, and is here to fight for you and your Constitutional right as an American to own a firearm!
+You can trust that you will get exceptional service from our law firm.
+We are here to fight for your rights as if they were our own.
+We have an A Rating from the Better Business Bureau, and our attorneys are rated as Super Lawyers by prestigious attorney rating services, including Thompson Reuters and Avvo.

 Leave a Comment